ARC20 Tokens

 Mint entire supply in one step

-npm run cli mint-ft <tick> <total_supply> metadata.json
+yarn cli mint-ft <tick> <total_supply> metadata.json

 Optional flags: